When we talk about energy balance in weight management, we're talking about

 Leptin tells your brain that you're full.

-Recently, the discovery of the hormone leptin, which is involved in regulating
+The discovery in 1994 of the hormone leptin, which is involved in regulating

 the energy balances in the body, helped shed some light on this situation.
 Leptin